Which books/covers/authors intrigue you? Which have you read? Disliked? Enjoyed?

 Initial Thoughts: My Brunner obsession in my early 20s generated a packed few years of reading as many novels–the good and the bad–that I could get my hands on.
 This one escaped my grasp.

 The following review is the 8th post in my series searching for “SF short stories that are critical in some capacity of space agencies, astronauts, and the culture which produced them.”
 Some stories I’ll review in this series might not fit.
 And that is okay!
 I relish the act of literary archaeology.

-Previously: Kris Neville’s “Cold War” (1949) in the October 1949 issue of Astounding Science Fiction, ed.
-John W. Campbell, Jr. You can read it online here.
+Previously: Kris Neville’s “Cold War” in Astounding Science Fiction, ed.
+John W. Campbell, Jr. (October 1949).
+You can read it online here.

-Up next: Frederik Pohl’s (as Paul Flehr) “The Hated” (1958) in the January 1958 issue of Galaxy Science Fiction, ed.
-H. L. Gold.
+Up next: Frederik Pohl’s (as Paul Flehr) “The Hated” in Galaxy Science Fiction, ed.
+H. L. Gold (January 1958).
 You can read it online here.